Painting a Head

 Finished doll head (do this after boil styling or the heat from the water will wash off the paint)

-Craft sealer, or varnish, for fixing paint
+Craft varnish for fixing paint

-Application brushes
+Application brushes (18/0-20/0-30/0 are good sizes)

 Inexpensive\disposable plastic or paper palette for mixing\diluting\testing paint and sealer